 Looking for more outdoor adventures in the city?
 Read our guide to the best urban hikes in San Francisco.

 What is the Best Time of the Year to Visit the Redwoods Near San Francisco?

-The winter is probably the worst time to visit the redwood forests near San Francisco because trails are damper and there’s a risk of winter storms.
+The winter is probably the worst time to visit the redwoods because trails are damper and there’s a risk of winter storms.